Rebuilding Mum & Dad: Our basic strength training routine

 We’ve been doing this since January and while my weight has stayed roughly the same, I’ve definitely gained more muscle and muscle definition.
 I look more toned head to toe – as do my parents.
 Our weight is more evenly distributed.

-For my mum who has severe muscle loss in her back and was unable to walk for more than 30 seconds unaided just six months ago, she can now hold her back up straight and walk at speed for 3 minutes.
+For my mum who has severe muscle loss in her back and was unable to walk for more than 30 seconds unaided just a year ago, she can now hold her back up straight and walk at speed for over 6 minutes.
 And she is determined to be able to walk upright again unaided for much longer periods of time.

 We have full function because we’re strength training.
 I’m banking muscle for my future, hoping to maintain this independence in later life – and my parents are doing everything in their power to hold on to their health and mobility because muscle brings with it a range of benefits, way beyond strength.